Evaluating High-Resolution Piano Sustain Pedal Depth Estimation with Musically Informed Metrics

 \section{Abstract}

-Evaluation for continuous piano pedal depth estimation tasks remains incomplete when relying only on conventional frame-level metrics, which overlook musically important features such as direction-change boundaries and pedal curve contours.
-To provide more interpretable and musically meaningful insights, we propose an evaluation framework that augments standard frame-level metrics with an \textit{action}-level assessment measuring direction and timing using segments of press/hold/release states and a \textit{gesture}-level analysis that evaluates contour similarity of each press-release cycle.
-We apply this framework to compare an audio-only baseline with two variants: one incorporating symbolic information from MIDI, and another trained in a binary-valued setting, all within a unified architecture.
+Evaluation of continuous piano pedal depth estimation tasks remains incomplete when relying only on conventional frame-level metrics, which overlook musically important features such as direction-change boundaries and pedal curve contours.
+To provide more interpretable and musically meaningful insights, we propose an evaluation framework that augments standard frame-level metrics with an \textit{action}-level assessment measuring direction and timing using segments of \emph{press}/\emph{hold}/\emph{release} states and a \textit{gesture}-level analysis that evaluates contour similarity of each pedal press-release cycle.
+We apply this framework to compare an audio-only baseline with two variants: one incorporating symbolic information from MIDI, and another trained on binary-valued targets (pedal on/off only), all within a unified architecture.
 Results show that the MIDI-informed model significantly outperforms the others at action and gesture levels, despite modest frame-level gains.
 These findings demonstrate that our framework captures musically relevant improvements indiscernible by traditional metrics, offering a more practical and effective approach to evaluating pedal depth estimation models.